SFML/SFML-Website/pages/tutorials/3.0/graphics/shader.md

 }
 ```

-The current texture is not automatic, you need to treat it like you do the other input variables, and explicitly set it from your C++ program.
+The current texture is not automatic.
+You need to treat it like you do the other input variables, and explicitly set it from your C++ program.
 Since each entity can have a different texture, and worse, there might be no way for you to get it and pass it to the shader, SFML provides a special overload of the `setUniform` function that does this job for you.

 ```cpp
 shader.setUniform("texture", sf::Shader::CurrentTexture);
 ```

 This special parameter automatically sets the texture of the entity being drawn to the shader variable with the given name.
 Every time you draw a new entity, SFML will update the shader texture variable accordingly.

 If you want to see nice examples of shaders in action, you can have a look at the Shader example in the SFML SDK.